uma-pi1/lsdm-docker/README.md

 Vice versa, notebooks created in jupyter lab in the directory `shared` will directly be stored in the folder `./shared` on your host machine.

-### 6.2 Java Notebooks
+### 6.2 Java Notebooks & Apache Spark

-In every Java notebook, insert cell with the following content and execute:
+In every Java notebook in which Apache Spark or its dependencies shall be used, insert cell with the following content and execute:

 ```
 %%jars